 If you’re experiencing central vertigo, you may also have the following symptoms1:

 - Weakness in the limbs

 In many cases, vertigo can disappear without treatment because the body is naturally self-healing and aims to be in a state of homeostasis, or equilibrium.
 Therefore, if your vertigo is caused by an infection and the infection goes away, your vertigo should also go away.

 Your body is also highly adaptive, and it may adapt to the condition you have in your inner ear and rely on the rest of your senses for balance.
 Again, this is a case of vertigo going away on its own.

-Vestibular rehabilitation is a more formal process for training your other senses to adapt and relieve your vertigo symptoms.
+Vestibular rehabilitation7 is a more formal process for training your other senses to adapt and relieve your vertigo symptoms.
 You’d work with someone trained in physical therapy to perform a series of exercises that help improve your balance and reduce dizziness.

 Canalith Repositioning Maneuvers

+The two most well-known movements are the Epley Maneuver8 and the Half Somersault Maneuver9.
 Both of these maneuvers trigger sensations similar to vertigo but are typically successful at rebalancing the inner ear.

-Sleeping Tips for Vertigo Sufferers
+Sleeping Tips for Vertigo

 – Avoid looking at bright screens: The light from your television or phone delays the production of melatonin, a crucial hormone to help you fall and stay asleep.
 Instead of looking at electronics, try reading a book instead.